One of the major components

 Why Protein Shakes?

-This is a great recipe for coffee drinkers and Frapuccino lovers!
+drinkers and Frapuccino lovers!
 Think Starbucks in protein shake form!
-To make it even closer you could use some actual Starbucks for the ground coffee.
+To make it even closer you could use some actual Starbucks

 The Frappuccino

-1 ½ cups skim milk
+Ingredients: 10 ice cubes 1 ½ cups skim milk 1

-1 tablespoon ground coffee
+tablespoon ground coffee 1 scoop vanilla protein powder

 1 pack of Splenda